Common cyber attacks

 Most systems use a username and password combination to authenticate users.
 The username itself is often simple and easy to guess, for example the userβs email address.
 So, often the strength and secrecy of the password is relied on to provide the necessary security.

 However, attackers can learn a userβs password through multiple methods.
 They could guess the password.
-A dictionary attack can also be used, in which a program runs through a dictionary, which is a list of common words and passwords, to guess the targetβs password.
+A dictionary attack can be used, in which a program runs through a dictionary, which is a list of common words and passwords, to guess the targetβs password.
 The program tries each word, hoping to find the correct password.
+A brute force attack involves trying every possible combination of letters, numbers, and special characters to find the targetβs password.
+This requires a very powerful computer, and if the password is sufficiently strong, the chances of it working are very low, because it takes so much time.

 A strong password should contain at least 8 characters, preferably more than 8.
 The more characters, the harder it is to brute force attack the password.
 A strong password should have a mix of uppercase and lowercase letters and a mix of letters and numbers.
 It should also have one or more special characters such as question marks, exclamation points, etc. Finally it should be changed regularly.